marcohamersma/WallPi/readme.md

     // Distance of the text from the circle textDistance       : 30,
-    // Speaks for itself, I'm using Neutra locally. font               : 'Helvetica Neue'
+    // Speaks for itself, I'm using Neutra locally. font               : 'Helvetica Neue',
+    // How big the gap between tracks needs to be trackSeparatorSize : 1

 ## Todos
+-  Add more examples in readme
 -  Automatically fetch cover art & track titles for an album
--  Don't use opacity to show intensity, but mix it with white/black instead.
 -  Prettier results with very light and very dark colours
 -  Render stuff as vectors instead
 -  Different layouts